aura-nw/moleculer-ts-base/README.md

 ## Open points

 - Cannot use module alias when importing.
 Need to use relative path import (it's actually problem of ESM loader with ts-node).
 Will try to fix later
+- QueueHander: Cannot acess "this" inside queue handler.
+If you need to access "this", include it in the payload when creating jobs

 ## Semantic commit message sample